Solar Batteries - What protections are available when things aren't looking bright?

 With an increasing number of manufacturers descending upon the solar battery market (approximately 20 manufacturers now operate in Australia) and competition steadily driving down solar battery prices, the solar battery industry is showing no signs of slowing.
 As a country with one of the highest saturations of roof top solar panels in the world, it comes perhaps as little surprise that solar battery installations are predicted to triple in Australia during 2017.

 However, as is often the case with trailblazing technology, the long term reliability and general durability of solar batteries remains unknown.
-This then begs the question – what protections are avaliable to the purchaser of a solar battery if that solar battery is faulty or does not operate as intended?
+This then begs the question – what protections are available to the purchaser of a solar battery if that solar battery is faulty or does not operate as intended?

 Whilst manufacturers generally offer warranties for solar batteries, levels of protection under those warranties can vary dramatically from manufacturer to manufacturer.
 For example, some manufacturers may seek to apply different warranty regimes depending on whether an issue with a battery concerns a ‘defect’ or the ‘performance’ of the battery.